-Update: In the winter of 2021, we inaugurated an Equity & Inclusion Committee involving an Advisory Panel of external arts practitioners from priority groups, to gain observations and insight towards making our organization more open and inclusive.
+Update: In the winter of 2020-21, we inaugurated an Equity & Inclusion Committee involving an Advisory Panel of external arts practitioners from priority groups, to gain observations and insight towards making our organization more open and inclusive.
 We are also working with our membership to further guide us in enacting real change.
-We expect to release an action framework by the end of April.
+We expect to release an action framework soon.
 If you have any questions, please contact us by email.

 June 2020: In June 2020, Open Studio paused much of its outreach and communication to give space to conversations surrounding injustices toward Canada’s Black and Indigenous communities.